Creating a successful small business marketing strategy can feel like an uphill battle.

 Creating value-driven content is one of the fastest ways to add value upfront, build relationships and foster advocacy.
 Here’s how you do it.

-Your blog can be an effective platform to generate new customers and leads.
+Your blog or video marketing, can be an effective platform to generate new customers and leads.
 Not only that, but it can be a platform to nurture subscribers and foster loyalty over the long term.

 If you’ve ever used Google to learn how to solve a specific problem or ask a question, chances are you were driven to a blog post.

 In fact, you’re reading one right now!
 The fact you’ve made it this far is testament to how effective they can be.